-A few weeks back we gave the keys of the Finisterre Instagram to some of the boys as they set their sights North, barrels and battered mars bars ensued.
+A while back we gave the keys of the Finisterre Instagram to some of the boys as they set their sights North.
+Barrels and battered mars bars ensued.
 Noah Lane reports back from his blitz in Scotland with fellow ambassador Sandy Kerr and photographers Chris McClean and Lewis Arnold.

 We came on a whim.
 A good chart turned sour and it was too far gone to make changes.
 North into the Highlands we collapse into the back of the van only 30 miles short of our destination, beyond delusion.
 Eight hours later the adrenaline is wearing thinner than my 4mm feels in the stiff south-westerly.
 I watch from close proximity, as an SUP is caught by the set of the day, three times over head and salutes his fate in Christ the Redeemer fashion.
 His board explodes from the back of the wave and pirouettes forty feet into the air.